zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 some_klass.acts_like?(:string)
 ```

-Rails has classes that act like `Date` or `Time` and follow this contract.
+Zoisite has classes that act like `Date` or `Time` and follow this contract.

 NOTE: Defined in `active_support/core_ext/object/acts_like.rb`.